“Anybody who isn’t wearing two million sunblock is going to have a real bad day.”

 There are four of these blast doors in the blast lock area at the bottom of the access steps.
 They work in pairs like an air lock.
 One pair seals off the crew from the outside world.
 The other pair seals off the silo area from the crew area.
 Each door weighs 6,000 pounds and is opened/closed manually.
 They are perfectly mounted and balanced on simple pin hinges.
 Even after hanging there for over 50 years, they can be moved with one hand.
 The design and construction of these launch facilities is unbelievable.
 In addition to the obvious workmanship and attention to detail, everything is redundant and backed up.
 Nothing was left to chance.
 When all sealed up, the facility could survive just about anything except a direct hit by a nuke.

 Tucked away in the Sonoran desert hills, the museum is a hidden gem.
 They have static displays inside and out, a documentary film and several kinds of guided tours that go through the whole underground facility.
 The silo contains a de-activated Titan missile.
 You’ll get a good look at it from above and below.
 There’s also a simulated launch conducted in the control room with the tour.
 Afterwards, you can walk around topside for as long as you want.
 Photography is allowed throughout.
 The all volunteer staff is knowledgeable and includes several docents who worked as missile crew or contractors.
 Everyone is very informal and friendly.
-The cost is about nine bucks per person and is well worth it.
+The cost is $13.50 per person.
 The museum is a private non-profit entity and also a National Historic Landmark.
 Be sure to grab a hard hat when they offer them.
 There’s all kinds of head bangers underground.

 The entire facility and tours are very informative.
 Some of the revelations are downright jaw-dropping.
 For instance, assuming they survived, what did the four person crew do after the launch?
 They had a 30 day supply of food and water but only two weeks of air in their sealed underground bunker.
 The hard reality was that there was no plan.
 They were on their own.
 It was assumed that the crew commander at some point would begin to probe outside the facility.
 Now there’s something to look forward to.
 If the main access route was untenable, there was an emergency escape tunnel that would take them outside.
 At least, that was the theory.